 A Bit of Down Time

 On a recent Sunday evening, Kowalsky was taking a few hours to make bread in his bread maker.
 It’s one of his avocations, as is his dedication to his two rescue cats and sheltering stray cats who frequent his yard in a “cathouse” he’s constructing.
 He also volunteers at the 1920s-era Redford Theatre in Detroit, as an emcee, and on the steam locomotive that the book and movie “The Polar Express” is based on.
-It’s owned and run by the Steam Railroading Institute, a 501(c)(3).
+The locomotive is run by the Steam Railroading Institute, a 501(c)(3).
 The Redford Theater is owned and operated by the Motor City Theatre Organ Society, an all-volunteer 501(c)(3).

 But getting on with his other work — The Cryoprize — is never far from his thoughts.

 It will take time to achieve his goals in that arena, he notes.
 But Kowalsky says people who succeed in their goals may fail many times and must have the patience to persevere.
 “It takes getting up after getting knocked down — sometimes over and over.
 Stubbornness, determination.”

 And he doesn’t believe in saying that he can’t do something.

 “I just can’t do it yet,” Kowalsky says.